-Factbox: Apple's streaming TV service to cost $4.99/month; unveils iPhone 11
+Factbox: Apple's streaming TV service to cost $4.99/month; unveils new iPhones

 ** Available for orders from Tuesday

-** Apple Watch Series 5-always on display feature, built-in compass and international emergency calling

-** Unavailable in the Series 3 watch-cellular calling, emergency SOS call and health tracking features.

-** Launches 7th-generation iPad
+** Launches seventh-generation iPad

-** New iPad to feature 10.2 inch retina display
+** New iPad to feature 10.2-inch retina display

 ** Will be priced at $329